rewtnull/stdlib_c/README.md

     to size optimize your executables, these could be for you!

-    The goal of this project is to allow for drop-in replacement functions from various C Standard Libraries without the need to include the complete library; you can lift out and use only the functions you require for your project.
+    The goal of this project is to allow for drop-in replacements for various C Standard Library functions without the need to include a complete library; you can lift out and use only the functions you require for your project.